By Anum Yoon

 For example: Positions at hospitals, drug rehab centers, or clinics typically don’t offer that level of flexibility.

 Office work is typically more flexible, especially administrative positions where most of the work is accomplished using a computer.
-Consider your professional background and the tools involved in order to determine how easy or difficult workshifting may be for you.
+Consider your professional background and the tools involved to determine how easy or difficult workshifting may be for you.

 2.)
 Are You Self-Motivated?